We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Dust and debris can leak out of ventilation holes

-If you're looking for a very large yet simple compost bin about the size of an outdoor trash can, this is a great option.
-In fact, after our three-month testing period, it's only about a third full, and that's after adding a lot of eggshells and paper cartons, coffee grounds, fruit rinds, vegetable scraps, yard waste, and a few buckets of sawdust.
+If you're looking for a very large yet simple compost bin about the size of an outdoor trash can, the Geobin Compost Bin is a great option.
+In fact, after three months of testing, it was only about a third full, and that's after adding a lot of eggshells and paper cartons, coffee grounds, fruit rinds, vegetable scraps, yard waste, and a few buckets of sawdust.
+Best of all, after eight months of testing, it was filled with half to a third of usable compost for our garden.

 Although we were concerned about odor from this open composter, that wasn't much of an issue.
 We did notice fruit flies flying out whenever we added more scraps or turned the decomposing materials, but we didn't have pest issues beyond that.
 However, it could attract insect or animal pests in some areas.